 Note: the above are approximate dates only.
-The Wildebeest Migration is a year-round, circular journey and the Mara River crossings cannot be predicted, although they generally occur between July and October.
+The Wildebeest Migration is a year-round, circular journey and the Mara River crossings cannot be predicted, although they generally occur from about May to August.
 Sometimes the herds stay put for two weeks, other times they could cross four times in one day.

 As the Great Migration’s movements depend on the annual rains, so too can your safari be influenced by the weather conditions.
 It’s therefore important to take note of Kenya’s two distinct rainy seasons:

 The long rains, as the name suggests, are far heavier, and a few lodges and camps may close over this period to attend to general maintenance and refurbs, and to give their staff a long and well-deserved break.
 Dirt roads turn to sticky mud, rivers flood their banks, and the almost persistent drizzle never really allows for a sunny gap for game viewing.
 However, predicting rain is the most inexact of sciences and you may find that one year May is washed out, while the next is dry and the very first of the migrating wildebeest are arriving from the Serengeti.
 It’s this unpredictability of nature that makes a safari so intriguing.
 If you want to visit the Mara during this time, we recommend a fly-in safari.